 While every business is different, here are six services that make sense to outsource.

 A 2014 Deloitte survey found that 53% of companies outsource at least some of their IT functions; another 26% plan to do so in the near future.
 In addition to cost savings (which can be as high as 40%, using outside vendors or cloud solutions to manage your IT functions makes you more agile as a company and provides flexibility as your business grows.

 Payroll is the most commonly outsourced service, yet 60% of small businesses still handle this function in-house.
-Handing this task off to the experts has been shown to decrease costs and increase compliance.
+Handing this task off to the experts or helpful payroll software has been shown to decrease costs and increase compliance.
 Companies that outsource payroll save 18% over businesses that tackle it themselves.